-There are also opportunities to conduct additional revegetation works on the property to improve its environmental values as Tuart Woodlands TEC / PEC and / or Tuart-Peppermint Woodland PEC.
+There are also opportunities to conduct additional revegetation works and infill planting on the property to improve its environmental values as Tuart Woodlands TEC / PEC and / or Tuart-Peppermint Woodland PEC.
+Any revegetation species will be selected in consultation with DBCA.
+Improvements in vegetation quality have not been considered as part of the offset calculation.